Alfcovap51/Sturfee.Unity.Sample.LevelsDemo/README.md

 The default project has blank Mapbox and Sturfee keys.
 *You must plug in your own unique keys in order to use this sample game correctly.*

-Go to [Mapbox.com](https://mapbox.com) and [Sturfee.com](https://sturfee.com) and create an account to generate your respective keys.
+Go to [Mapbox.com](https://mapbox.com) and [Sturfee.com](https://sturfee.com) and create accounts to generate your respective keys.

 **How to apply Mapbox key:**

 1. In the Unity project, on the top menu bar, click Mapbox -> Setup.
 A new window should appear.
-2. Under "Access Token" paste your key value from the Mapbox website and press the "Submit" button
+2. Under "Access Token" paste your key value from the Mapbox website and press the "Submit" button.

 **How to apply Sturfee key:**

 1. In the Unity project, on the top menu bar, click Sturfee -> Configure.
 A new window should appear.
 2. Next to "API Key" there is an empty box.
-Paste your key value from the Sturfee website here and press the "Request Access" button
+Paste your key value from the Sturfee website here and press the "Request Access" button.

 **Building to Android (With AR Core)**

-1. Open the Unity project and click on the 'SturfeeXrSession' object in the Game scene hierarchy
+1. Open the Unity project and click on the 'SturfeeXrSession' object in the Game scene hierarchy.
 2. Under the 'SturfeeXrSession' script in the Inspector view, click on the 'Provider Set' options.
 Make sure it is set to Custom -> ArCore Provider Set.
-3. Then make sure that the 'Play On Start' option is toggled OFF
+3. Then make sure that the 'Play On Start' option is toggled OFF.

 **Building to iPhone (With AR Kit)**

-1. Open the Unity project and click on the 'SturfeeXrSession' object in the Game scene hierarchy
+1. Open the Unity project and click on the 'SturfeeXrSession' object in the Game scene hierarchy.
 2. Under the 'SturfeeXrSession' script in the Inspector view, click on the 'Provider Set' options.
-Make sure it is set to Custom -> ArKit Provider Set
+Make sure it is set to Custom -> ArKit Provider Set.
-3. Then make sure that the 'Play On Start' option is toggled ON
+3. Then make sure that the 'Play On Start' option is toggled ON.

 # HOW TO PLAY: